 - Blood clots can be prevented and treated with medication.

-A blood clot (also called a thromboembolism) is a serious side effect of cancer and cancer treatment.
-A blood clot that develops in a vein (a blood vessel that carries blood to the heart) is called a venous thromboembolism (VTE).
-It may develop in any vein but happens most often in the legs, thighs, or pelvis (lower abdomen).
+A blood clot, also called a thromboembolism, is a serious side effect of cancer and cancer treatment.
+A venous thromboembolism (VTE) is a blood clot that develops in a blood vessel called a vein that carries blood to the heart.
+It may develop in any vein but happens most often in the legs, thighs, or pelvis.
 This is called deep vein thrombosis (DVT).
 A pulmonary embolism (PE) is a blood clot that has traveled to the lung from another place in the body.
 A PE can be life-threatening.